-“Where is grandma”: a look back at your play in Paris
+“Where is Grandma?”: A look back at your play in Paris

-Theater play in Paris: an opportunity to share good times
+A play in Paris: an opportunity to share good times

-The Laurette Théâtre is a performance hall in Paris.
-Here, we regularly offer various shows that delight young and old.
-“Where is grandma” is a play from our theater in Paris which is currently enjoying great success with the public.
+The Laurette Theatre is a performance venue in Paris.
+Here, we regularly offer a variety of shows that delight audiences of all ages.
+"Where's Grandma?" is one of our plays in Paris that is currently enjoying great success with audiences.
 Let's see what the story is about.

-There is nothing like attending a play in Paris to spend unforgettable moments, whether with family, lovers or friends.
-The reasons that motivate people to attend a play in Paris, like “ She’s Where Mamie ” are numerous.
-Compared to other cultural presentations, the play in Paris “She is where Mamie” plays an educational role while entertaining the audience.
+There's nothing quite like seeing a play in Paris for unforgettable moments, whether with family, a loved one, or friends.
+The reasons people choose to see a play in Paris, such as " Where's Grandma? ", are numerous.
+Compared to other cultural events, the play "Where's Grandma?" in Paris serves an educational purpose while entertaining the audience.

-This play was appreciated by all the spectators during its performance at the Laurette Théâtre in Paris.
-Since its creation, the Laurette Théâtre, previously called the Théâtre de la Mainate, has attracted many fans.
-It was only in 2002 that its name became Laurette Théâtre in homage to the actress Laurette Fugain.
+This play was enjoyed by all the spectators during its performance at the Laurette Theatre in Paris.
+Since its creation, the Laurette Theatre, formerly known as the Théâtre de la Mainate, has attracted a large following.
+It was only in 2002 that its name was changed to Laurette Theatre in homage to the actress Laurette Fugain.

-In addition to plays like “She is where Mamie”, other shows are available in Parisian theater.
-Between dance and music, including magic and mentalism shows, you won't have time to get bored at the Laurette Théâtre !
+Besides plays like "Where's Grandma?", other shows are available at this Parisian theater.
+From dance and music to magic and mentalism shows, you won't have a moment to be bored at the Laurette Theater !

-Return to the play: “Where is Grandma”
+A look back at the play: "Where is Grandma?"

-Children aged 12 and over can attend.
+Children aged 12 and over are welcome to attend.

-How to book at the Laurette Theater
+How to book tickets at the Laurette Theatre

-To book online, simply go to the relevant page and click on book.
-Then you just have to follow the given steps.
-Please note that at the Laurette Théâtre, you can pay in cash, by check, by holiday vouchers, by culture check, by stage card, by bank card, etc.
+To book online, simply go to the relevant page and click on "Book."
+Then, just follow the steps indicated.
+Please note that at the Laurette Theatre, you can pay by cash, check, holiday vouchers, cultural vouchers, performance card, bank card, etc.

 by LAURETTE THEATRE November 28, 2025